NicoElNino - stock.adobe.com

 Embedded systems are designed to work with live data and even data streams, even where users do not need to drill down into the data.
 Enterprises are likely to use the same data to drive multiple analysis tools: the analytics, business development or finance teams will use their own tools to carry out complex queries, and a field service or customer service agent might need little more than a red or green traffic light on their screen.

 “For instance, suppose you need to investigate suppliers that are late delivering important items.
-In the old approach, you would create reports about supplier performance, with on-time-delivery KPI and trends and you’d pore through it looking for poor performers.
+In the old approach, you would create reports about supplier performance, with on-time-delivery KPI [key performance indicators] and trends, and you’d pore through them looking for poor performers.

 “The new approach is to create that as a view within your home screen or dashboard, continually alerting you to the worst performers or rapidly deteriorating ones, and triggering a formal workflow for you to record the actions you’ve taken – such as to contact that supplier to find out what it is doing to fix its problems.”

-This type of alerting helps businesses, because it speeds up the decision-making process by providing better access to data that the organisation already holds.
+This type of alerting helps businesses because it speeds up the decision-making process by providing better access to data the organisation already holds.

 Case study: Data for insurance